Automotive and Mobility

 The future of the automotive technology in Michigan is bright, and the Ann Arbor region continues to be a driver as we move towards a future of mobility.
 This includes research and testing to pave the way for Connected and Automated Vehicle (CAV) technology which will revolutionize the transportation of people and goods over the next 5-10 years.
 Ann Arbor is at the center of the Smart Corridor which was created to test ways for vehicles to communicate with the infrastructure and with other vehicles to prevent many crashes.
 There is also the connected vehicle safety pilot, which equipped thousands of vehicles with (vehicle-to-vehicle) V2V technology, was conducted by University of Michigan’s Transportation Research Institute (UMTRI) and funded in large part by U.S. Department of Transportation.

-In 2015, the University of Michigan opened Mcity, a unique space that allows for research and development of connected and automated vehicle technology.
-Occupying 32 acres at the University’s North Campus Research Complex, Mcity simulates the broad range of complexities vehicles encounter in urban and suburban environments.
-It includes approximately five lane-miles of roads with intersections, traffic signs and signals, sidewalks, benches, simulated buildings, street lights, and obstacles such as construction barriers.
+In July 2015, the University of Michigan opened Mcity, a unique space operated by the U-M Mobility Transformation Center that allows for research and development of connected and automated vehicle technology.
+Mcity is the world's first facility purpose-built for testing advanced mobility vehicles in a safe, controlled environment before trying them out in real traffic.
+Situated on a 32 acre-site on the University’s North Campus, with more than 16 acres of roads and traffic infrastructure, Mcity simulates the broad range of complexities vehicles encounter in urban and suburban environments.

 The region is poised to add another significant piece of the mobility landscape, the American Center for Mobility.
 The 335-acre Willow Run site, where B-24 bombers were made during World War II in a factory built by Henry Ford, will become a national-scale advanced automotive testing and product development center that can accommodate the broad needs of industry and government, test various weather conditions including ice and snow, and provide room to grow and adapt as technology dictates.